Progressive impairment of recent/short-term memory with relative preservation of remote and autobiographical memory.

 The sulci and ventricles are mildly more prominent than expected for age.
 The mesiotemporal structures, including the temporal horns of the lateral ventricles and the collateral sulci, are slightly more prominent, with bilateral hippocampi and entorhinal cortices of reduced volume.

-Multiple FLAIR hyperintense lesions in the supratentorial white matter, confluent in the periventricular regions, are in keeping with mild to moderate small vessel ischaemia.
+Multiple FLAIR hyperintense lesions in the supratentorial white matter, confluent in the periventricular regions, are in keeping with mild to moderate small vessel ischemia.

 No diffusion restriction or suspicious susceptibility.